BLayman/Artificial-Life-Simulator/README.md

 The above description is an oversimplification of the process, but should get the general idea across.

+## Installation

+This project is being developed in the Unity game engine.
+You will need to clone the repository, and then open the project in Unity to edit it.
+Look in the "Builds" folder for a simple demo executable.

 ## Current Settings and Basic Use

 The program is currently set to create two species: one colored blue and the other colored green.The weights of each specie's neural